-Within the three categories, the strategies are then broken out into four areas: planning, policy, programs, and projects.
-In many cases, the initial planning and policy efforts for a strategy provide the foundation needed to implement an associated program or project.
+Within the three categories, the strategies are then broken out into four areas: planning, routine practices, programs, and projects.
+In many cases, the initial planning efforts and routine practices for a strategy provide the foundation needed to implement an associated program or project.
 Each strategy is linked to TMP goal areas to demonstrate alignment with the City's transportation vision.
-Table 11 includes the supporting planning, policy, programs, and project recommendations for the TMP.
+Table 11 includes the supporting planning, routine practice, program, and project recommendations for the TMP.